avannaldas/ML-End-to-End/README.md

   | data_wrangler.py | Represents middleware to pre-processes data.
 Consumed by both, training and prediction steps |
   | Prediction Service.ipynb | Flask REST API which consumes trained model through data_wrangler |
   | iris_clf_model.pkl | Model saved to disk |

-P.S.: _This is a first cut boilerplate.
-I'm planning to improve, extend this as and when this can be prioritized, keeping it as generic as possible to be re-used.
-Ideas, suggestions, contributions welcome :)_